The Economic Impact of Low- and High-Frequency Temperature Changes: Estimating the Economic Impact of Warming Temperature

 The parameter $ \beta_\lo$ in the panel regression given by (\ref{eq:static}) measures the average long-run impact of $\hat \lo_{X,it}$ (see \citet{phillips-moon:99}).
-To estimate the short-run effects, we use an autoregressive distributed lag model with the same specifications for $m_{it}$ noted above,
+To estimate the short-run effects, we use an autoregressive distributed lag model, with the same specifications for $m_{it}$ noted above,

 The parameters $\gamma_{\hi}$ and $\delta_\hi$ measure the sum and impact of the high-frequency components on economic growth, respectively.
-By including $\Delta Y_{i,t-1}$, the dynamic regression not only controls for feedback, but also guards against the bias discussed in \cite{klosin:24}.\footnote{Because $\Delta \hat \lo_{X,it}$ is small in this data, $\hat \lo_{X,it-1}$ is highly correlated with $\hat \lo_{X,it}$, and is therefore omitted from the regression.} The quantity $\frac{\hat b_{\lo}}{1-\hat\alpha}$ estimates a long-run effect of a change in $\hat \lo_{X}$, assuming $\hat \lo_X$ is fixed after the change.
-As the long-run effect depends on the dynamics of $\hat \lo_{X,it}$, and these are left unmodeled, the parameters of the dynamic regression are not enough to fully determine the long-run effect.
-However, the static model given in (\ref{eq:static}) provides a direct estimate of the long-run effect.
+By including $\Delta Y_{i,t-1}$, the dynamic regression not only controls for feedback, but also guards against the bias discussed in \cite{klosin:24}.\footnote{Because $\Delta \hat \lo_{X,it}$ is small in this data, $\hat \lo_{X,it-1}$ is highly correlated with $\hat \lo_{X,it}$, and is therefore omitted from the regression.} The quantity $\frac{\hat b_{\lo}}{1-\hat\alpha}$ estimates a long-run effect of a permanent change in $\hat \lo_{X}$ but inference based on the ratio of two asymptotically normal estimates can be inaccurate.\footnote{See, for example, \citet{reed-zhu:17} for a discussion.} The static model given in (\ref{eq:static}) provides a direct but less efficient estimate of the long-run effect.
+When complemented with an equation that specifies the dynamics of $\hat \lo_{X,i}$, equation (\ref{eq:dynamic}) can be used to trace out the effect of a change in $\lo_{X,i}$ at any horizon.
+We will consider such an exercise below.